 Controlling Your Medical Costs

 Those with a high deductible health plan can finance out-of-pocket expenses with tax-free contributions via a health savings plan.
-Contribution limits for 2012 total $3,050 per individual or $6,150 per family as set by the Internal Revenue Service.
+Contribution limits for 2019 total $3,500 per individual or $7,000 per family as set by the Internal Revenue Service.
 Other advantages include earning interest on the account and the ability to roll over any balance for future health care costs.
-Consumer health insurance expert Michael Mahoney notes that scheduling known procedures when the plan year begins will help you maximize benefits throughout the year.
-Once you meet the deductible, Mahoney advises “cramming in” as many visits, tests and exams as possible before coverage ends.

 - HealthPlanOne: Annual Deductible